Cobrasco Copper-Molybdenum Project, Colombia

 Proposed Drill Program

-Drilling is expected to recommence early 2024 continuing CDH003 to its planned depth of 1,300 meters.
-The results from the initial three holes will establish drill site priorities going forward.
+Drilling is expected to resume H2 2024 and will continue CDH003 to its planned depth of 1300m.
+The results from that hole will establish drill priorities going forward.

 A Strategic Opportunity